What do the hearing test result categories mean?

 In the old days it was called Industrial Deafness but the ‘industrial’ was dropped as it implies a cause, but as all noise has the same impact on hearing, whether it is a loud machine or music, then identifying possible noise damage cannot confirm a cause.

-Someone with normal hearing for their age.
 It doesn’t mean the hearing is perfect as hearing is supposed to get worse with age.
-Someone who is 25 should indeed have nigh-on perfect hearing to be Category 1, while someone who is 55 could have some fairly chunky reductions but it is still normal for their age.
+Someone who is 25 should indeed have nigh-on perfect hearing to be Category 1, while someone who is 55 could have some fairly chunky reductions but it is still normal for their age and they are still Category 1.

 That means a slightly older person may start to notice some occasions when they struggle to hear clearly but they could also still be Category 1 as their hearing is not supposed to be as good as it was.